CMDR-Squedie/EDConstrDepot/README.md

 You need to dock to construction depot to start tracking (sorry, this is how player journals work).
 The tool can be heavily customized in the EDConstrDepot.ini file - no user interface is planned for this as of now.

+Use the popup menu (right mouse button) to select construction depot or display in-app options.

+To temporarily turn the transparency off, double-click the title bar or choose a popup menu command.

+The tool scans ALL your journal entries since Trailblazers update launch.

+To speed up application launch and/or skip long finished constructions, change the JournalStart option in the .ini file.

 Features:
 - construction depot requested commodity tracking